MorganCThomas/MolScore/tutorials/parallelisation.md

 ## Parallelisation of Docking/Ligand preparation via Dask

-Some more computationally expensive scoring functions such as molecular docking are parallelised using a [Dask](https://www.dask.org/) to allow distributed parallelisation accross compute nodes (`cluster` parameter).
-Either supply the number of CPUs to utilize on a single compute node to the scheduler address setup via the [Dask CLI](https://docs.dask.org/en/latest/deploying-cli.html).
+Some more computationally expensive scoring functions such as molecular docking are parallelised using [Dask](https://www.dask.org/) to allow distributed parallelisation accross compute nodes (`cluster` parameter).
+Either supply the number of CPUs to utilize on a single compute node or provide the scheduler address that is found by setting up via the [Dask CLI](https://docs.dask.org/en/latest/deploying-cli.html).

 ### Using a local cluster
-Over a single compute node that you are running MolScore can be specified by simply providing the number of cores/workers to use similar to `n_jobs` to the `cluster` parameter.
+Over a single compute node that you are running MolScore, this can be specified by simply providing the number of cores/workers to use (similar to `n_jobs`) to the `cluster` parameter.
 For example, if we want to run rDock over 10 CPUs.

 In the GUI this would look like: